eggplantpasta/eggplantpasta.github.io/content/blog/2014-04-12-social-media-links.md

 </a>
 ```

-There were more [options](http://stackoverflow.com/questions/12547088/how-do-i-customize-facebooks-sharer-php), such as summaries and images, allowed previously in this scheme but the prefered way now is for you to define these using open graph meta-data (see below).
+There were more [options](http://stackoverflow.com/questions/12547088/how-do-i-customize-facebooks-sharer-php), such as summaries and images, allowed previously in this scheme but the preferred way now is for you to define these using open graph meta-data (see below).

 ### Twitter